charliejllewellyn/aws-serverless-dataprocessing/README.md

 ### Add a CodePiple stage for unitesting

+Usually this would be deinfed as part of the code that builds the pipeline but we are adding it manually as an oppurtunity to explore CodePipeline and CodeBuild.

 1. In the top left of the AWS console select **services**
 1. In the search box enter *CodePipeline* and select the service
     <p align="left">